beakerbrowser/beakerbrowser.com/_docs/guides/confidential-sharing.md

 Their URLs are unguessable keys which are used to encrypt the peer-to-peer traffic.
 This means, if you only share the URL with your friends, then nobody else will have access to the files, or know what you are transferring.

-[Follow the Sharing Files guide to create a files archive](/docs/guides/share-files.html), and then share the URL in secret to share the files confidentially.
+[Follow the Sharing Files guide to create a files archive](/docs/guides/share-files.html), then share the URL in secret to share the files confidentially.

 #### See also